-Strengthening cultural cooperation within the region of South Eastern Europe is one of the priorities of international cultural cooperation.
+Strengthening cultural cooperation with other countries of the European Union is one of the priorities of international cultural cooperation.
 Such cooperation is based on existing links between artists and art managers; bilateral and regional programmes of cooperation; cooperation within the framework of international organisations such as UNESCO or the Council of Europe; cooperation within regional organisations such as the Council of Ministers of Culture of South East Europe (the Charter, signed in Copenhagen on 31 March 2005), the network of ministers responsible for cultural heritage sponsored by UNESCO, the Danubian Region, the Alps Adriatic Working Community, the Central European Initiative, the Quadrilateral Initiative, Adrian-Ionian Initiative, etc. The projects include post-war reconstruction, the return of stolen cultural assets, support for mobility, and cooperation in the field of policy-making, cultural itineraries, networking among youth, etc. Croatia held the presidency of the Council of Ministers of Culture of South-East Europe in 2007-2008.

 In September 2013 the Croatian Parliament passed the new Law on the establishment of the Foundation "Hrvatska kuća" (Croatia House) with the aim to create an institution working on the promotion of Croatian culture abroad.
-The Foundation was established in 2014, and it opened its first call for proposals in June 2014.
+The proposal was not broadly discussed, it is not mentioned in the Strategic plan of the Ministry of Culture and the Law itself does not indicate how this new Foundation would operate.
+The Foundation was established in 2014, and it opened its first call for proposals in June 2014, which resulted in the first 24 projects being accepted for funding in 2014-2015, while for the period 2016-2017 the Foundation supported 22 projects.
+During 2016, the government opened public discussion on the dissolution of the Foundation, the Law was abolished and the Foundation seized to exist.